Departing Lions coach Ogura a 'breath of fresh air' who tried to connect with players and fans, say insiders

 Last year, Ogura led the Lions to the ASEAN Championship semi-finals, the first time the Lions reached that stage since the 2021 edition.
 They were eliminated by eventual winners Vietnam.

-Ogura leaves Singapore top of their third round Asian Cup qualifying group, with four points after their first two matches.
+Ogura leaves Singapore at the top of their third-round Asian Cup qualifying group, with four points after their first two matches.
 The Lions are ahead of Hong Kong on goals scored, with Bangladesh third and India bottom.

 Each of the six group leaders will qualify for the 2027 Asian Cup.